Cannabis in Colorado: Regulation

 General regulations for the legal commercial production and vending of marijuana in the state, which continue to be updated by the General Assembly, are published through the Marijuana Enforcement Division of the Department of Revenue.
+In July 2021, the Governor of Colorado established the Colorado Cannabis Business Office.

 Hemp is defined as any form of the cannabis plant which has less than "3/10's of one percent" delta-9-THC.
 The state department of agriculture regulates hemp production.
 Colorado was one of the first states to legalize marijuana which means they were very careful when outlining how they would regulate it.
 There are multiple forms of marijuana such as smoking the plant, concentrates and edible making it difficult for Colorado to regulate.
 The Governors' office worked and is still working hand in hand with individuals involved in law enforcement, public and environmental health, human services, and education to find solutions.
 Marijuana causes impaired judgment and lack of coordination making it unsafe to drive at certain levels.
 This is problematic due to the rest of the population being at risk on the roads.
 Colorado has created legislation that states it is unlawful for one to operate a vehicle when intoxicated at a blood THC level of 5 nanograms/milliliter or more.
 Colorado put in place legislation stating that only persons 21 and older can possess 1 oz of weed or less on hand.
 In May 2021 the lawful possession limit for adults was doubled to 2 oz per person.